-- Select Management > ThinState in Control Panel. - Select the HP ThinPro image, and then select Next. - Select restore an HP ThinPro image, and then select Next.
-3. - Select either the FTP or HTTP protocol, and then enter the server information in the fields. - NOTE: The Username and Password fields are not required if you are using the HTTP protocol. - Select Retain HP ThinPro Configuration if you want to preserve all previously configured settings. - Select Finish.
+- 1. Select Management > ThinState in Control Panel. - 2.
+Select the HP ThinPro image, and then select Next. - 3.
+Select restore an HP ThinPro image, and then select Next. - 4.
+Select either the FTP or HTTP protocol, and then enter the server information in the fields.

+NOTE: The Username and Password fields are not required if you use the HTTP protocol.

+- 5. Select Retain HP ThinPro Configuration if you want to preserve all previously configured settings. - 6.
+Select Finish.